jer-k/StoryboardTesting-Swift/README.md

 Use @objc(TestViewController) in the view controller's class declaration to overcome the name mangling which is what's breaking the mechanism (this is the approach I favor)'

-I decided to go with the third option of using @objc and discovered in little caveat.
-Since the underlying name of the TestViewController is different, don't forget to go back into the storyboard and reset the class name of the UIViewController.
+I decided to go with the third option of using @objc and discovered a little caveat.
+Since the underlying name of the TestViewController is different, don't forget to go back into the storyboard and reset the class name of the UIViewController in question.

+If Xcode 6 and Swift are officially released and the suggested approach to this problem is to namespace the .xib files, I will probably adopt that approach, but for now using @objc (classname) seems easist to implement and subsequently remove.